kubernetes/community/contributors/guide/issue-triage.md

 - [Five: Close out issues]

 ## Scope
 These guidelines serve as a primary document for triaging incoming issues to Kubernetes.
-SIGs and projects are encouraged to use these guidelines as a starting point, with customization encouraged to addresss specific triaging needs.
+SIGs and projects are encouraged to use these guidelines as a starting point, and customize to address specific triaging needs.

 **Note:** These guidelines only apply to the Kubernetes repository.
-Usage for other GitHub repositories related to Kubernetes is TBD.
+Usage for other Kubernetes-related GitHub repositories is TBD.

 ## What is triaging?
-Similar to what happens in a hospital emergency room, issue triage is a process by which a SIG intakes issues and requests, then applies a collection of important GitHub labels meant to categorize and organize that work based on these factors:
+For our purposes, issue triage is a process by which a SIG intakes and reviews new GitHub issues and requests, and organizes them to be actioned.
+Kubernetes SIGs do this mainly by applying GitHub labels that categorize issues and pull requests based on factors such as:
-- urgency/priority
+- priority/urgency
-- the SIG or SIGs responsible for taking an action on the issue
+- the SIG or SIGs responsible for handling the issue or pull request
-- the kind of work
+- the kind of work: bug, feature, etc.

+Triage can happen asynchronously and continously, or in regularly scheduled meetings.
+Several Kubernetes SIGs and projects have adopted their own approaches to triaging.

 ## Why is triaging beneficial?
 Triaging offers several benefits to SIGs:
 - Speeds up issue management
 - Quicker response times keeps contributors engaged
+- Prevents work from falling through the cracks
-- Reduces "special requests" and context switches as issues and PRs are managed via a process
+- Reduces "special requests" and sudden context switches—issues and PRs are managed via a process, and response-time SLAs can be communicated upfront
 - Leads to greater transparency, broader input and more informed decision-making about priorities

 ## Who should triage?
+Everyone belonging to a SIG is encouraged to triage.
+You might find it fulfilling for any of the following reasons:
+- it leads to interesting discussions within your SIG
+- it maintains a healthy, positive contributor experience
+- it helps build prioritization, negotiation and decision-making skills, which are critical to most tech roles
+- it reinforces SIG community and culture

+That said, people who enjoy product management and iterating on processes tend to enjoy triaging because it empowers their SIGs to maintain a steady, continuous flow of work that is assessed and prioritized based on feedback and value.

 Kubernetes issues are listed at https://github.com/kubernetes/kubernetes/issues.
 New issues start out without any labels.

 ## SIG Labels